tarpn/tarpn-battery-backup-deluxe/Assembly.md

 ![Power Board Back](https://github.com/tarpn/tarpn-battery-backup-deluxe/blob/main/images/PowerBoardBackLowRes.jpg)

 This mounting pattern will accommodate any of the 50x50mm pushPIN™ Heat Sink series from Advanced Thermal Solutions, Inc.
-One such heatsink is included in the BOM (with a quanitiy of zero).
+One such heatsink is included in the BOM (with a quantity of zero).
 If ordering a heat sink, be sure to also order two units of the push pins.
 Each unit of push pins includes two pins, so two units gives the requisite four push pins.

 Since the back of the PCB has exposed copper, a thermal pad is required to avoid shorting the mosfets with the heat sink.
 Also, since the heatsink area includes many through-hole pads, the thermal pad must be thick enough to keep the heatsink flat.
 A pad of at least 1mm thickness is needed.
-The leads of the through-hole parts in the heatsink aread should be trimmed flush with the solder fillet (not flush with the board).
+The leads of the through-hole parts in the heatsink area should be trimmed flush with the solder fillet (not flush with the board).
 Trimming the leads will avoid having their sharp ends exposed which could pierce the thermal pad and contact the heatsink.